2021 Uttarakhand flood

 The 2021 Uttarakhand flood, also known as the Chamoli disaster, began on 7 February 2021 in the environs of the Nanda Devi National Park, a UNESCO World Heritage Site in the outer Garhwal Himalayas in Uttarakhand state, India (Maps 1 and 2).
 It was caused by a large rock and ice avalanche consisting of material dislodged from Ronti peak.
 It caused flooding in the Chamoli district, most notably in the Rishiganga river, the Dhauliganga river, and in turn the Alaknanda—the major headstream of the Ganges (Maps 2 and 3).
-The disaster left over 200 killed or missing.
+The disaster left around 300 killed or missing.
 Most were workers at the Tapovan dam site.

 Cause

 According to early reports, the flooding was speculated to have been caused by a portion of the Nanda Devi glacier breaking off early on 7 February, releasing the water trapped behind the ice, and causing a glacial lake outburst flood.
 But this was shown to be incorrect as satellite images showed no lakes in the valley and that a landslide very clearly triggered the events.
 On 8 February 2021, The Times, London, reported that a flood was caused by a portion of glacier being torn away and causing a landslide.
 In satellite images, a 0.5 mi scar is visible on the slopes of Nanda Ghunti, a 20700 ft peak on the southwestern rim of the Nanda Devi sanctuary, a wall of mountains surrounding the Nanda Devi massif (Maps 2, 3, and 4).
 According to an article in Scientific American, 12 February 2021, data from Planet Labs was interpreted by Dan Shugar, a geomorphologist at the University of Calgary, to suggest that a hanging glacier "15 football fields long and five across" had separated from a mountain and plummeted into the Ronti Gad, a tributary of the Rishiganga (Map 3, 30° 28' N, 79° 45' E; Map 2, lowest left-bank tributary).